KallosP/CSC_365_Group_Project/docs/peer_review_response.md

 ## Product Ideas
 ### (Sophia Chang)
 1. Though a fun suggestion, this API is not intended to be gamified.
 Rather, it's moreso meant to be a practical tool used for organizing tasks.
-However, the idea of the user having/setting a goal and checking it off sounds a like a good feature.
+However, the idea of the user having/setting a goal and checking it off sounds like a good feature.
 Will consider this as a feature for the complex endpoint.
 2. This idea sounds interesting.
 Incorporating shared tasks between users could be useful in the case that a group/team is using the API.
 Something that we'd have to consider in implementing this would be handling concurrency issues, such as when two users update a task at the same time.
 Additionally, this can be expanded to allow users to create groups/organizations where they can invite other users to join/work on shared tasks.
 ### (Emanuel Gonzalez)
 ### (Srish Maulik)